 Configuring route monitors

-You can use route monitors to make the high availability state dependent on the internal routing table, whether or not the table contains any dynamically learned or static routes.
-In an high availability configuration, a route monitor on each node checks the internal routing table to make sure that a route entry for reaching a particular network is always present.
+You can use route monitors to make the high availability state dependent on the internal routing table, whether the table contains any dynamically learned or static routes.
+In a high availability configuration, a route monitor on each node checks the internal routing table to make sure that a route entry for reaching a particular network is always present.
 If the route entry is not present, the state of the route monitor changes to DOWN.

 When a Citrix Gateway appliance has only static routes for reaching a network, and you want to create a route monitor for the network, you must enable monitored static routes for the static routes.
 The monitored static route removes unreachable static routes from the internal routing table.
 If you disable monitored static routes on static routes, an unreachable static route can remain in the internal routing table, defeating the purpose of having the route monitor.